Pattern recognition in the nucleation kinetics of non-equilibrium self-assembly

 Here, we reformulate this connection as an intrinsic feature of heterogeneous nucleation kinetics and experimentally demonstrate its power for high-dimensional pattern recognition using DNA nanotechnology\autocite{seemanDNANanotechnology2018}.
-The phenomenon arises when the same components can form several distinct assemblies in different geometric arrangements, or shapes (\figref{fig:concepts}).
-Nucleation proceeds by spontaneous formation of a critical seed that subsequently grows to form an assembly consistent with the arrangement within the seed\autocite{whitelam2015statistical}.
-Because the rate of nucleation through a given pathway depends strongly on the concentrations of the components within the seed, and there may be many distinct pathways possible, the overall rate of formation of a given shape may be a complex function of the concentration pattern.
-Furthermore, because components are shared between the shapes, competition for resources~\autocite{genotComputingCompetitionBiochemical2012a} results in a winner-take-all effect that accentuates the discrimination between concentration patterns.
+The phenomenon arises when the same components can form several distinct assemblies in different geometric arrangements (\figref{fig:concepts}).
+Nucleation proceeds by spontaneous formation of a critical seed that subsequently grows into a structure \autocite{frenkel}.
+Because the nucleation rate of a seed depends strongly on the bulk concentrations of components that occur in that seed, and many distinct seeds and pathways may be viable, the overall rate of formation of a given structure is a complex function of the concentration pattern.
+Further, because components are shared between structures, competition for resources~\autocite{genotComputingCompetitionBiochemical2012a} results in a winner-take-all effect that accentuates the discrimination between concentration patterns.